suleymanarslan/notebook/quotes.md

 > The most beautiful things in the world cannot be seen or touched, they are felt with the heart.

 > All grown-ups were once children... but only few of them remember it.

-> And now here is my secret, a very simple secret: It is only with the heart that one can see rightly; what is essential is invisible to the eye.

 #### Jalāl ad-Dīn Muhammad Rūmī: